Shivter14/Shivtanium/README.md

 - `sceneBGcolor` is the color for the background.
 Since DWM uses window moving techniques that don't redraw the background, a generic background color is needed.
 - `BGcolor` is the background color for a window.
 - `FGcolor` is the foreground color for a window.
+- `TIcolor` is the *accent color* of the window, which is used for the title bar, buttons, and more graphical elements.
+- `TTcolor` is the *second accent color* of the window, which is used for the window title, button labels, and more.

 * To modify the window button controls, change the `CBUI` value which should add 9 characters.
 If more are needed, `\e[#E` can be used to expand the limit by # characters.